Share

 Fair Debt Collection Practices Act (FDCPA)

-- No Harassment: Debt collectors cannot harass or threaten you.
+- No Harassment: Debt collectors cannot harass or threaten you in any way.

 - Honesty: Collectors must be truthful about the amount owed and their identity.